Runtime settings let you fine-tune your scripts' and Vusers' behavior during test runs.

 The following table lists the nodes available in the Runtime settings dialog box.

 Only runtime settings that are relevant to the selected script type are displayed and may be configured.

-The runtime settings user interface for Web HTTP/HTML scripts and newly uploaded DevWeb scripts is similar to that used in VuGen.
+The runtime settings user interface for TruClient Web, Web HTTP/HTML, and newly uploaded DevWeb scripts is similar as that used in VuGen.
 For details, see Runtime setting view descriptions and DeWeb runtime settings in the VuGen Help Center.

 - Only Runtime settings that are supported in LoadRunner Cloud are displayed.